mikaelacaron/Basic-Car-Maintenance/Basic-Car-Maintenance/Documentation.docc/Documentation.md

 ## Overview

-This app is open source for Hacktoberfest 2023!
+This app is open source for [Hacktoberfest 2023](https://hacktoberfest.com/)!

+Use this app to gain experience getting started in open source for iOS and macOS development using Swift and SwiftUI.

 More documentation to be added soon!

 ## New Icon
 The app icon contains a Car, Tools, and Gear